atom/atom/docs/build-instructions/windows.md

 script\build
 ```

-To also install the newly built application, use `script/build --create-windows-installer` and launch the generated installers.
+To also install the newly built application, use `script\build --create-windows-installer` and launch the generated installers.

 ### `script\build` Options
 * `--code-sign`: signs the application with the GitHub certificate specified in `$WIN_P12KEY_URL`.